ettanin/Meteobridge-MB-SMART/README.md

 <p align="center">
   <img src="https://res.cloudinary.com/brian-underdown/image/upload/v1563167987/stationcron_js0fmg.png" width="550" title="weather34 stationcron.php ">
 </p>

-# Meteobridge-Weather34 MB-Smart Version
-*The aim is to create the cleanest and most friendly approach to displaying your personal weather data for your personal use and reap the full potential of meteobridge nanosd.

-*This template is primed for use with meteobridge NANOSD AND DAVIS hardware unfortunately the smaller TP-LINK is not fully compatible due to the requirement of being able to retrieve historical values realtime .

-*This work is for use only it is for meteobridge NANOSD.

-*This work is not to be used without prior permission other versions , please clearly outline on how you want to use this work.

-*This work requires credits to be left intact where work is used ,it has no legal binding warrant but it is ethical to create a working enviroment to exchange ideas without creating unwanted noise, the community is smaller than you may think..

-*If you have any questions about the License, feel free to contact weather34 for clarification.

-*This work means CSS/SVG/PHP .

 # Thanks to Lars
 Lars at  https://singaporeweather.info for access to test ideas realtime in a different climate.